rulewis/journey-optimizer.en/help/using/configuration/manage-suppression-list.md

 * Addresses that consistently soft-bounce, and could adversely affect your email reputation if you continue to include them in your deliveries.
 * Recipients who issue a spam complaint of some kind against one of your email messages.

 Such email addresses are automatically collected into the Journey Optimizer **suppression list**.
-Learn more on what the suppression list is and what's on it in [this section](../suppression-list.md).
+Learn more on the suppression list concept and usage in [this section](../suppression-list.md).

 ## Access the suppression list {#access-suppression-list}